redwoodjs/learn.redwoodjs.com/docs/tutorial/saving-data.md

 That's it!
 [React Hook Form](https://react-hook-form.com/) provides a bunch of [functionality](https://react-hook-form.com/api) that `<Form>` doesn't expose.
 When you want to get to that functionality you can: just call `useForm()` yourself but make sure to pass the returned object (we called it `formMethods`) as a prop to `<Form>` so that the validation and other functionality keeps working.

 > You may have noticed that the onBlur form validation stopped working once you started calling `useForm()` yourself.
-That's because Redwood calls `useForm()` behind the scenes and automaticaly passes it the `validation` prop that you gave to `<Form>`.
+That's because Redwood calls `useForm()` behind the scenes and automatically passes it the `validation` prop that you gave to `<Form>`.
 Redwood is no longer calling `useForm()` for you so if you need some options passed you need to do it manually:
 >
 > ```javascript
 > const formMethods = useForm({ mode: 'onBlur' })
 > ```

 The public site is looking pretty good.
 How about the administrative features that let us create and edit posts?
 We should move them to some kind of admin section and put them behind a login so that random users poking around at URLs can't create ads for discount pharmaceuticals.